Evavic44/Learn-JavaScript/README.md

 JavaScript is a High level, object oriented, multi-paradigm programming language.

 - A programming language is a tool that allows one to write code that will instruct a computer to do something.
-- JavaScript is a high level language, which means that we don't have to worry about a lot of stuffs like managing a computer's memory wile it runs.
+- JavaScript is a high level language, which means that we don't have to worry about a lot of stuff like managing a computer's memory while it runs.
 Which makes JavaScript easier to write and learn.
 - JavaScript is object oriented which means the language is mostly based on objects for storing data.
-- JavaScript is also a multi paradigm language meaning that it is os flexible and versartile that we can use all kinds of different programming styles.
+- JavaScript is also a multi paradigm language meaning that it is so flexible and versartile that we can use all kinds of different programming styles.
 And this styles are just ways of structuring our code.

 ## What do we use JavaScript for?

 Javascript is used to add dynamics and effects to a webpage.
 Manipulate content (HTML & CSS), load data from remote servers and to build entire applications in the browser, which we call web apps.

-Also, JavaScript can also run outside of web browsers.
+JavaScript can also run outside of web browsers.
 For e.g It is possible to use JavaScript on the web server using a very popular technology called NodeJS which doesn't need any browser at all and this allows us to create backend applications which are simply applications that run on a web server and to interact with databases, ETC.

 ## JavaScript Releases